gridsome/gridsome.org/docs/templates.md

 Templates are just like pages, except they will not get a path based on the file location.
 Instead, they'll be used to render pages from data sources in your project.
-The filename must match the GraphQl node type it will be a template for.
+The filename must match the GraphQL node type it will be a template for.
 If you have a node type called `WordPressPost`, then you can create a file in `src/templates/WordPressPost.vue`.